sebiniemann/Mantella/_includes/descriptions.md

 {% when "optimisation-algorithms-reset" %}

+- Resets all counters to \\(0\\), empties the recorded sampling best parameters and sets the best objective value to \\(-\infty\\).
+- This is automatically done when `.optimise(...)` is called.

 {% include example name=include.signature %}

 {% when "random-search-randomsearch" %}

+- Instantiates a random search.

+**Default behaviour**

+- The *next parameters* function returns a randomly and uniformly generated parameter within the upper and lower bounds.
+- All other functions are left as defined in `mant::OptimisationAlgorithm`.

 {% include example name=include.signature %}

+**See also**

+- {% include link signature="optimisation-algorithms-optimisationalgorithm" %}

 {% when "random-search-optimise-optimisationproblem" %}